0xYahia/Front-End-Material/Study/sass.Std.md

 .copy-right {
-=> color: $primary-color; // this will take the color from global variable. and here globa variable become a #888
+=> color: $primary-color; // this will take the color from global variable. and here global variable become a #888
 }

 NOTE: we store all variables in one file called \_variables.scss and then we import this file in main.scss file.